Nationalligaen

 Nationalligaen (NL) is the top American football league in Denmark founded in 1988.
 It is organized by the Danish American Football Federation.
 The league finale and the winning trophy is called Mermaid Bowl.

 The Copenhagen Towers won the 2024 finale for a record twelfth time, defeating the 89ers 33–14.
+Reigning champions are the Søllerød Gold Diggers who won the title 2025.